ThanasisMpostantzis/Python_Projects/README.md

 🎓Undergraduate Applied Informatics Computer Science and Technology ( UniversityOfMacedonia )

 **#About This Repocitory**
-In this repository you will find programs and personal projects that I have created in Python.
+In this repository you will find mini personal projects that I have created in Python.